-Brynteg Coastal & Country Retreat is a 5-star holiday resort with luxury lodges and comfortable caravans, set in the foothills of Snowdonia.
+Stay at the 5-star Brynteg Country & Leisure Retreat with luxury lodges and comfortable caravans, set in the foothills of Snowdonia.
 There is a superb on-site health club with indoor swimming pool, sauna, steam room, fully equipped gym and a relaxing spa for the ultimate in relaxation plus children's play areas and more.

 About North Wales

 Rich with heritage, music and stories, this Welsh region is a must-visit destination.
 Snowdon, the highest mountain in Wales, and the Snowdonia National Park entice plenty of climbers, hikers and nature enthusiasts looking for adventure.

 However, if you’re not quite in the mood for climbing a mountain, a great way to see Snowdon is to take the Snowdon Mountain Railway.
 The train travels all the way up to the summit, into the clouds, where you can experience spectacular panoramic views.
 One of the best ways to experience the Welsh coastal scenery is by foot on the Wales Coast Path.
 The path leads through quaint villages, up soaring cliffs, past beautiful beaches and covers the entire country.